-Update: If you want to hear more about The Lost Island of the Voodoo Queen back us on Patreon at the “Search Win!” level to get access to a Spoiler’s Club Episode about this game.
+Plus if you want to hear more about The Lost Island of the Voodoo Queen back us on Patreon at the “Search Win!” level to get access to a Spoiler’s Club Episode about this game.
 Reality Escape Pod co-hosts David and Peih-Gee talk all about it with the creator, spoilers and all.

 I’m on a ship!

 The Lost Island of the Voodoo Queen was an ambitious game.